the-au-forml-lab/au_ccs_dissertation_template/readme.md

 # Augusta University School of Computer and Cyber Sciences Ms and PhD Template

+> [!TIP] Get started!
+> Download md_version.zip or tex_version.zip to write your thesis in markdown or latex from <https://github.com/the-au-forml-lab/au_ccs_dissertation_template/releases/latest/>.
+> You are welcome to reach out to <caubert@augusta.edu> or through [github's issue tracker](https://github.com/the-au-forml-lab/au_ccs_dissertation_template/issues) if you have questions, preferably after reading the instructions below and the [additional documentation][md_version/main.pdf].

 ## Presentation

 This template was designed for Ms and PhD students from the [School of Cyber and Computer Sciences](https://www.augusta.edu/ccs/) at [Augusta University](https://www.augusta.edu/) as an alternative to the standard, ["ETD"](https://guides.augusta.edu/ld.php?content_id=64866487) template offered by the Graduate School.